wildapt01/python-files/NetNinja/notes.md

 Modules are just made of classes or functions which are imported where needed.

 Packages are groups of modules with a `__init__.py` file in this folder to identify them as package.

+## Map method

+Takes a callback and a list and returns a list where each element is the result of applying the callback to each element of the passed-in list as an input.
+See maps.py